manager

 • Push / release: GitHub push and GitHub Releases.

-• Publish: non-GitHub distribution/publication targets (npm, PyPI, etc.).
+• Publish: non-GitHub distribution targets (npm, PyPI, etc.).

-• Safety: only perform push, release, and publish operations in repos under user authority (e.g., metyatech org).
-For external publish requiring auth/credentials, the manager may ask the user to run the final publish command or complete authentication rather than handling credentials directly.
+• The manager MUST only perform push, release, and publish in user-controlled repos.
+For external publish requiring credentials, the manager MAY ask the user to run the final publish command rather than handling credentials directly.

-3. Multi-agent coordinated: Multiple agents need to collaborate → create a team, define task boundaries and dependencies
+3. Multi-agent coordinated — multiple agents need to collaborate → create a team and define task boundaries and dependencies.

-5. Conflicting tasks (same files/repo): Risk of conflicts → run sequentially
+5. Conflicting tasks (same files/repo) → run sequentially.

 2. Decompose into discrete work items.
 Track them.

-5. Report to user: what was dispatched, what is pending.
+5. Report to the user: what was dispatched, what is pending.
 Return control immediately.

-6. On every subsequent user message, call Status(wait=false) first and report any state changes before addressing the user's new request.
+6. On every subsequent user message, the manager MUST call Status(wait=false) first and report any state changes before addressing the user's new request.

-7. When all agents are done and review gates pass, summarize results and proceed to next steps.
+7. When all agents are done and review gates pass, the manager MUST summarize results and proceed to next steps.

-For any implementation delegated to sub-agents, enforce all gates below.
-Do not trust a completion claim without evidence.
+For any implementation delegated to sub-agents, the manager MUST enforce all gates below.
+The manager MUST NOT trust a completion claim without evidence.

 Mandatory implementation-agent deliverable format

-• AC -> evidence mapping with exact commands/manual steps and outcomes (PASS/FAIL/NOT RUN)
+• AC → evidence mapping with exact commands or manual steps and outcomes (PASS / FAIL / NOT RUN).

 Second-pass reviewer agent